Political positions of Mitch McConnell

 The political positions of Mitch McConnell are reflected by his United States Senate voting record, public speeches, and interviews, as well as his actions as Senate majority and minority leader.
 McConnell was known as a pragmatist and a moderate Republican early in his political career, but shifted to the right over time.
-He led opposition to stricter campaign finance laws, culminating in the Supreme Court ruling that partially overturned the Bipartisan Campaign Reform Act (McCain-Feingold) in 2010 and was influential in the opposition to abortion rights, culminating in the 2022 Supreme Court ruling that overturned Roe V Wade and ended federal abortion protections.
+He led opposition to stricter campaign finance laws, culminating in the Supreme Court ruling that partially overturned the Bipartisan Campaign Reform Act (McCain-Feingold) in 2010 and was influential in opposition to abortion, culminating in the 2022 Supreme Court ruling that overturned Roe V Wade and ended federal abortion protections.

 9/11 first responders

 In 2010, McConnell voted against the Zadroga Act, which was designed to provide medical treatment for 9/11 first responders who experienced health complications related to the 9/11 terrorist attacks.
 McConnell refused to support the bill unless the Bush tax cuts were extended first.
 In 2015, McConnell blocked legislation seeking to replenish funds for the 9/11 responders, so that it could not go up for a vote in the Senate.
 McConnell refused to support the bill unless legislation was also passed to lift a U.S. ban on oil exports.
 Former Daily Show host Jon Stewart, a prominent advocate for the bill, singled out McConnell's role, saying McConnell did not care about anything "other than politics" amid reports that McConnell was holding the bill hostage to get Democrats to meet his demands on unrelated issues.

 In 2019, Jon Stewart gave emotional testimony in the House of Representatives, asking for the 9/11 responders' health care funds to be replenished anew.
 Shortly thereafter, the House approved legislation to renew the health care funds.
 Stewart subsequently criticized McConnell for not prioritizing passage of the bill in the Senate, saying the issue "has never been dealt with compassionately by Senator McConnell" and that only "under intense lobbying and public shaming has he even deigned to move on it."
 McConnell responded, saying the legislation would be addressed in the Senate and that "it sounds to me like he is looking for some way to take offense."